swiftlang/swift-evolution/proposals/0134-rename-string-properties.md

 * **Inappropriate abbreviation of a term of art**: The ASCII names for \0 are "null character" or "null terminator".
 Both properties instead use the ASCII abbreviation "NUL" in place of the English word "null".
 A Google search returned approximately 20,000 results for "NUL-terminated string" and approximately 200,000 results for "null-terminated string".
 * **Impaired recognition**: "NUL" is less recognizable than "null".
 Further, "NUL" suffers from reduced recognition when written in lowercase: `nulTerminated`.
 * **Hindered source completion**: When using source editor completion, users who type "null" will not find a property named `nulTerminatedUTF8` or `nulTerminatedUTF8CString`.
 * **Redundant terminology**: C strings are terminated by the null character.
-Using both "C string" and "null-terminated" is redundant and, to some, could unintentionally raise doubts as to whether some C strings might not be null-terminated.
+Using both "C string" and "null-terminated" is redundant and, to some, could unintentionally raise questions as to whether some C strings might not be null-terminated.

-This proposal favors `null` over `nul` and eliminates the redundancy in `nulTerminatedUTF8CString`.
+This proposal removes `nulTerminatedUTF8` and eliminates the redundancy in `nulTerminatedUTF8CString`.

 ## Detailed design
 This proposal introduces the following changes to the Swift standard library:

 * Rename `nulTerminatedUTF8CString` to `utf8CString`.
-* Rename `nulTerminatedUTF8` to `nullTerminatedUTF8`.
+* Remove `nulTerminatedUTF8`.

 #### `utf8CString`

 This property renaming follows the precedent of the related Foundation method `cString(using: .utf8)` and lowercases its leading `utf8`.

-####`nullTerminatedUTF8`
+#### `nulTerminatedUTF8`

 This property is a null-terminated contiguous array of a string's UTF8 representation.
-Retaining `nullTerminated` correctly differentiates this property from the `utf8` property on `String`, since `Array<UInt8>(str.utf8)` has precisely one fewer element than `str.nulTerminatedUTF8` (that element being the null character).
+The core team has indicated that clients would be better served by using the `utf8CString` property and has concluded that `nulTerminatedUTF8` should be removed outright.

 ## Impact on existing code